3 Steps of eCommerce Homepage Design to Turn Traffic into Sales

 Have a look at popular website, Beauty Counter.
 At our time of review, the homepage reads “Care About Your Skin Care.”
 It’s a bold headline and draws your eye, immediately.

-In this section, open SquareSpace and check out their homepage.
-First things first: Squarespace use a small logo.
+Check out the SquareSpace homepage.
+You'll notice Squarespace use a small logo.
 Too often, logos will take up a lot of room on a homepage.
 The truth is: customers don’t care about your logo.
-They want to know what your business will do for them.
-How will it solve their problem?
+They want to know what your business will do for them and how it will it solve their problem.

 The one thing that Squarespace do exceptionally well is imagery.
 Instead of designing a site that focuses on fancy text and clever borders, they have used images in which their ideal customer is using their product.
 The image that sits alongside your headline is called a ‘hero image.’
 In that hero image, you must show what success looks like for your customer.

-Personalisation is the next big movement to start hitting ecommerce websites.
+Personalisation is the next big movement to start hitting eCommerce websites.
 What do we mean by that?
-Your customers web journey will become tailored, much more specific to them.
+Your customers web journey will become tailored to be more specific to them.
 So, rather than just having one kind of way everybody interacts with your website, you’ll change it depending on who is visiting your website.

 Top tip: when someone comes to your website and you don’t know who they really are, because you’ve not stored a cookie on their computer, treat them as a new lead.
 You will have to woo them and turn them into a first time buyer.